 ENGAGEMENT – VALUE CREATION PROPOSITION:

-Credit Karma creates value for these two main groups in different ways:
+How Credit Karma creates value for consumers:

 Credit Karma provides access to an individual’s own credit score free of charge.
 The site also provides advice and offers a search and comparison engine to enable consumers to find loans and credit cards products that match their credit profile.
-These products are not provided by Credit Karma and are from the companies utilising the site for advertising.
+These products are not provided by Credit Karma and are from the companies utilizing the site for advertising.

 Companies draw value from access to Credit Karma’s 60 million users and its ability to use data to target their credit/loan products at consumers who are likely to be approved or who fit the risk profile of the company.

-Consumers can search advice and compare products without a profile but these results will not be tailored to an individual’s credit worthiness and they will be unable to access their credit score or report.
+Consumers can search advice and compare products without a profile, but these results will not be tailored to an individual’s credit worthiness and they will be unable to access their credit score or report.